Skip to main content

 (b) If no resolution is reached within thirty (30) days, Customer may terminate the affected services by providing written notice; and

-(c) Such termination will not relieve Customer of fees owed for services rendered prior to termination.
+(c) Such termination will not relieve Customer of fees owed for services rendered prior to termination; and

-If Customer does not object within the fifteen (15) day period, Customer is deemed to have accepted the new Subprocessor.
+If Customer does not object within the thirty (30) day period, Customer is deemed to have accepted the new Subprocessor.

 8. Data Subject Rights